MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

   - You must have access to a Synapse workspace and be assigned **Synapse Administrator** access.
 For more information, see [Built-in Synapse RBAC roles and scopes](/azure/synapse-analytics/security/synapse-workspace-synapse-rbac-roles#built-in-synapse-rbac-roles-and-scopes).
   - The workspace must be in the same region as the ADLS Gen2 storage account.

-The set up involves signing in to Power Apps and connecting Dataverse to the Azure Synapse workspace.
+The setup involves signing in to Power Apps and connecting Dataverse to the Azure Synapse workspace.
 A wizard-like experience allows you to create a new link by selecting the storage account and the tables to export.
 Azure Synapse Link copies data to the ADLS Gen2 storage and automatically creates views in the built-in Azure Synapse serverless SQL pool.
 You can then [connect to those views](#connect-to-synapse-analytics) to create a Power BI model.

 :::image type="content" source="media/powerbi-modeling-guidance-for-power-platform/azure-synapse-link-for-dataverse.png" alt-text="Diagram showing Azure Synapse Link copying data to ADLS Gen2 storage, and Power BI connecting to Azure Synapse Analytics." border="false":::